D7460N/easter/docs/02_roles/director.md

 ## Leadership Character
 A director leads through humility, service, and vision.
 They are both artist and shepherd — guiding others to glorify God through unity and excellence.

-> “Do nothing out of selfish ambition or vain conceit.
-Rather, in humility value others above yourselves.”
-> — *Philippians 2:3-4*